rasachdev/data146/project5part1.md

 ## 1. WealthC
 First, I set the variable wealthC as my target.
 I then performed a linear regression and computed the mean squared error, MSE.
 For the MSE, I got 0.44281.
 Then I standardized the features and again computed the MSE.
 With that step, I got the same MSE of 0.44281.

+When comparing the coefficients of the two models, they are smaller.

 Next I ran a ridge regression.

 Then I ran a lasso regression.